Barbara J Riegel, PhD, RN, FAHA, FAAN

 tel: (215) 898-9927

 Heart failure remains the most common cardiac diagnosis in elders and one of the major reasons for hospital admission.
 Dr. Riegel provides national and international leadership in clinical research with this patient population.
 She is widely known for her studies of heart failure self-care and disease management.
-Most recently she has moved into the study of sleep as a factor influencing the ability of older adults to engage in self-care.
+Specifically, she studies poor sleep and impaired symptom perception as factors influencing the ability of older adults to engage in self-care broadly defined to include medication adherence.

 Dr. Riegel teaches primarily in the doctoral program.
-She teaches N753, Evolving Nursing Science, as well as two seminars in the doctoral program.
-One on self-care and one on responses to chronic illness.
+She teaches two seminars in the doctoral program: one on self-care and one on responses to chronic illness.
 Graduate students at all levels take these seminars.
+She also teaches in the undergraduate program, offering a case study on self-care.

 Since 1994, Dr. Riegel has led interdisciplinary research in chronic heart failure, an extremely common and debilitating syndrome.
 Approximately 550,000 new cases of heart failure occur each year in the United States and one year mortality rates for newly diagnosed cases averages 35-45%.
 In her research, Dr. Riegel has tested various disease management approaches and developed psychometrically sound methods of measuring the self-care of persons with heart failure.
 Access her instrument at this website: Self-Care of Heart Failure Index.
 Most recently she demonstrated that older adults with heart failure have significant sleep problems and these issues causes lapses in attention and poor medication adherence.